Maharani Gayatri Devi Girls' Public School: History

 The school was founded on 12 August 1943.
 In the summer of 1940, the Maharaja of Jaipur Sawai Man Singh Bahadur brought home Princess Gayatri Devi, of Cooch Behar, as his bride.
 She was the daughter of the Maharaja and Maharani Indira Deviji, of Cooch Behar.
 Her concern for the education of the local court women led her and Bahadur to found the school.
 Bahadur ordered the Prime Minister Sir Mirza Ismail, and the Education and Finance Minister, Rao Bahadur Amarnath Atal, to allot land and plan the school.
 It started with 24 girls and Lilian G. Lutter as Principal on the lines of the British public school pattern.

 MGD was the first girls' public school to be accepted as a member of the Public School Council of India' Conference (IPSC).
 In 1950, MGD became a center for the Cambridge Examination for Jaipur.
 In 1962 the school shifted to the Indian School Certificate Board.

 The school follows the Central Board for Secondary Education CBSE curriculum.
 The founder principal of the school was Ms. L.G.
 Lutter.
 The principal of the school is Mrs. Archana S. Mankotia.
 The school celebrated its 50th anniversary in 2003 with a ceremony for the founder Rajmata Gayatri Devi of Jaipur., Shiv Kumari of Kotah is vice president of the school.

 School campus

 The school is situated on the Sawai Man Singh Road, in the heart of the city and sprawls over 26 acre.
 Today it has over 3000 students from all parts of India of which 400 are resident on campus, studying from Classes I to XII.

 The campus consists of buildings, gardens, lawns, sports fields, tennis courts, a stadium cum auditorium and a swimming pool.
 There are six boarding houses, each for age groups - Lillian Hurst, Ashiyana, Deepshikha, Maharani Indira Devi Bhawan, Rani Vidya Devi Bhawan, and the teacher's residence - Nivedita House.

-Boarding and hostel life

-The students are divided in six hostels according to the house they are in.